skip to main content

 Our Mission

-It is the mission of the CCCS Service Learning course to provide high-quality curriculum, instructional support, community and social resources, and create multiple pathways to meet the diverse needs of our student population.
+It is the mission of the CCCS Community Collaboration/Service Learning course to provide high-quality curriculum, instructional support, community and social resources, and create multiple pathways to meet the diverse needs of our student population.

 Camp Polluck